EXPRESSCLUSTER/SCSI-PR/Windows Setup.md

 Notes:
     - *A disk heartbeat partition is not needed on the shared disk for this configuration.*
     - *NP resources are not needed because the SCSI-PR function works like NP resources.*
+    - *By default, both servers will shut down when a dual activation of the group is detected by EXPRESSCLUSTER.
+This solution disables the emergency shutdown in this situation and allows the server with the shared disk reservation to survive.*
     - *Testing was done on Windows Server 2019 Datacenter*

 ## Create a Cluster